This article discusses How DUI Affect Your Insurance. Click on the links below to go directly to your topic of interest.

 - You are deemed a “negligent operator” because you have bad driving record.

 Though there are many reasons to ask for an SR 22 from your insurance company, you’ll still are might face difficulties explaining the reasons for your request.
-When requesting an SR22, the insurance company will learn about your DUI arrest and might retaliate against you by increasing your rate on renewal or canceling your policy.
+When requesting an SR22, the insurance company can learn about your DUI arrest and might increasing your insurance premium rate on renewal or even cancel your policy.

-The best way to avoid a DUI insurance rate increase is to fight your case so that you will not get a DUI conviction.
-If you can not avoid a DUI conviction, you can try to keep the insurance rate lower by doing the following:
+The best way to avoid a DUI insurance rate increase is to fight your case so that you will not get a DUI conviction or a DMV finding that you were above .08 BAC while driving.
+If you cannot avoid a DUI conviction or/and DMV finding of .08 BAC, you can try to keep the insurance rate lower by doing the following:

 - Do not volunteer information to your insurance company about a DUI arrest or conviction.

-- Apply for a renew of your car insurance only close to the expiration of the policy period.
+- Apply for a renewal of your car insurance close to the expiration of the policy period.

-- Request a DMV hearing within the 10 day after being arrested, which could save the trouble of requiring a SR 22 document from your insurance company.
+- Request a DMV hearing within the 10 days after being arrested, which could save the trouble of requiring an SR 22 document from your insurance company.

 - Get your DUI charge reduced in a plea bargain.

-- Shop for an insurance company with lower premium cost.
+- Shop for an insurance company with lower premium costs.

-If you are facing a DUI case, please call Los Angeles DUI Attorney for free personal consultation about your case.
-Drunk Driving Defense Attorney can get the best result for you by negotiating a plea bargain offer that you will like or taking your case to a jury trial.
+If you are facing a DUI case, please call Los Angeles DUI Attorney for a free personal consultation about your case.
+Los Angeles Drunk Driving Defense Attorney provides qualify representation at an affordable price and can get the best result for you by negotiating a plea bargain offer that you will like or taking your case to a jury trial.

 (818) 921 7744